Integrating Fairness and Model Pruning Through Bi-level Optimization: Related works

-Recently, algorithmic bias in machine learning has garnered significant attention from the research community, spawning a proliferation of methods and studies.
+\textbf{Fair Classification.} Recently, algorithmic bias has garnered significant attention from the research community, spawning a proliferation of methods and studies.
 Existing research tackles this challenge in two aspects: 1) defining and identifying bias in machine learning tasks, 2) developing bias elimination algorithms and solutions for conventional machine learning tasks.

-To formally define fairness, various fairness notions have been proposed.
+Various notions of fairness have been proposed to define fairness formally.
 The most well-recognized notion is \textit{statistical parity}, which means the proportions of receiving favorable decisions for the protected and non-protected groups should be similar.
 The quantitative metrics derived from \textit{statistical parity} include \textit{risk difference}, \textit{risk ratio}, \textit{relative change}, and \textit{odds ratio} \citep{DBLP:journals/datamine/Zliobaite17}.
-Regarding bias elimination, existing methods are categorized into pre-processing, in-processing, and post-processing. \textbf{Pre-processing} methods modify the training data to remove the potential prejudice and discrimination before model training.
+Regarding bias elimination, existing methods are categorized into pre-processing, in-processing, and post-processing. {Pre-processing} methods modify the training data to remove the potential prejudice and discrimination before model training.
 Common pre-processing methods include \textit{Massaging} \citep{kamiran2009classifying}, \textit{Reweighting} \citep{DBLP:conf/icdm/CaldersKP09}, and \textit{Preferential Sampling}\citep{kamiran2012data}.
-The \textbf{in-processing} methods \citep{DBLP:conf/icdm/KamiranCP10, DBLP:journals/datamine/CaldersV10, DBLP:conf/aistats/ZafarVGG17,DBLP:conf/kdd/Corbett-DaviesP17} tweak the machine learning algorithms to ensure fair predictions, by adding fairness constraints or regularizers into the objective functions in machine learning tasks.
-The methods for \textbf{post-processing } \citep{kamiran2012decision,dblp:conf/nips/hardtpns16,DBLP:conf/aistats/AwasthiKM20} correct the predictions produced by vanilla machine learning models.
+The {in-processing} methods \citep{DBLP:conf/icdm/KamiranCP10, DBLP:journals/datamine/CaldersV10, DBLP:conf/aistats/ZafarVGG17,DBLP:conf/kdd/Corbett-DaviesP17} tweak the machine learning algorithms to ensure fair predictions, by adding fairness constraints or regularizers into the objective functions in machine learning tasks.
+The methods for {post-processing } \citep{kamiran2012decision,dblp:conf/nips/hardtpns16,DBLP:conf/aistats/AwasthiKM20} correct the predictions produced by vanilla machine learning models.